 Along with the addition of the Shop tab, Pinterest has made several other updates to create value for consumers and brands alike.
 Brands with a Pinterest business account now also have the option to link their Shopify store to their account.
 This makes purchasing and selling even easier.

-In short, all of them.
-Of course, some industries, such as home, beauty, fashion, or food, are more partial to the aesthetic and inspiration-driven purpose of Pinterest.
+When it comes to what industries should use Pinterest Shopping, the answer is all of them.
+Of course, some industries, such as home, fashion, food or beauty brands on Pinterest, are more partial to the aesthetic and inspiration-driven purpose of the platform.
 Still, almost all businesses and brands can benefit from introducing their product and story to the Pinterest community.
+Most businesses can effectively introduce their product offerings and tell their brand story, fostering engagement and driving sales with the shopping feature within the passionate Pinterest community.

 Brands can capitalize on Pinterest shopping with Product Pins and catalogs.
 Product Pins allow brands to pull product descriptions, prices, and inventories directly from their e-commerce platform to create Pins ready for purchase—and send Pinners straight to checkout.